 How is a concussion diagnosed?

-Your healthcare clinician will ask about your concussion symptoms, how the injury occurred, and whether you have had any concussions in the past.
+Your healthcare clinician will ask about symptoms, how the injury occurred and if you have had concussions in the past.
 They will also conduct a complete neurological exam.

 Imaging tests — such as a CT or MRI — are not usually necessary to diagnose a concussion.
-Your healthcare clinician will only order these tests if they feel that further investigation is needed.
+Your healthcare clinician will only order these tests if they recommend further evaluation for you.

-After an initial evaluation, you may be referred to a neurologist for follow up care.
+Depending on whom you see for an initial evaluation, they may refer you to a neurologist for follow up care.
 Nuvance Health neurologists are experienced in treating concussions and can recommend an appropriate treatment plan for you.

 How is a concussion treated?

 Rest is a crucial component of concussion recovery.
-Physical activity — as well as activities that require thinking/remembering might be limited.
-Additional treatments will be tailored to your specific needs and may include medication, physical therapy, adjustments to work routines, or neuropsychiatric care.
+You might need to limit physical activity and activities that require thinking and remembering.
+Your healthcare clinician will tailor additional treatments if necessary to your specific needs that may include medication, physical therapy, adjusting work routines or neuropsychiatric care.

 When can I resume normal activities after a concussion?

-Your healthcare clinician will provide more information about when you can safely return to exercise, work, and other routine activities.
-These recommendations are based on several factors, including your overall health, concussion history, the severity of the injury, and the rate of recovery.
+Your healthcare clinician will provide more information about when you can safely return to exercise, work and other routine activities.
+They will base recommendations on several factors including your overall health, concussion history, the severity of the injury and the rate of recovery.

-Recovery may be slower in adults over the age of 40, so it’s important to remember to take it easy and let your healthcare clinician know if your symptoms worsen or do not improve over time.
+Recovery may be slower in adults over the age of 40, so it is important to remember to take it easy and let your healthcare clinician know if your symptoms worsen or do not improve over time.

-The bottom line: If you think you may have a concussion, it’s important to see a primary care, neurologist, or urgent care clinician as soon as possible.
+The bottom line: If you think you may have a concussion, it is important to see a primary care, neurologist or urgent care clinician as soon as possible.
 If you experience “red-flag” concussion symptoms, visit the emergency department or dial 911 immediately.
-Nuvance Health has implemented safety protocols to reduce the risk of COVID-19 transmission, so there’s no reason to skip or delay concussion care due to COVID-19 concerns.